I sew the casual sweatshirt from the brand Les Beaux Gosses

 The casual sweatshirt also exists in a junior version for children aged 6 to 14 years.

-Both patterns are available in the shop.
+Both patterns are available in the shop

-To sew a sweatshirt (any model, by the way), you must choose a knit, that is, a stretchy knitted fabric (otherwise it will not be possible to pull it over your head or sleeves).Ideally, a fairly thick jersey knit is recommended for a soft look.
-It is also possible to use a French terry, a brushed/fleece sweatshirt... or you can still play with materials using terry cloth, stretch velvet, fleece, minky...
+Ideally, a fairly thick jersey knit is recommended for a soft feel.
+It is also possible to use a French terry, a brushed/fleece sweatshirt... or you can play with materials by using terry cloth, stretch velvet, fleece, minky...

-The only constraint is that the chosen fabric must have at least 30% stretch across the grain (perpendicular to the warp).
+The only requirement is that the chosen fabric must have at least 30% stretch across the grain (perpendicular to the warp).
 A 10 cm sample must be able to stretch beyond 13 cm, which is the case for all the knits in the shop.

 For my version, I chose a French terry with a rather masculine pattern from the brand Bloome Copenhagen.
 This organic knit is of superb quality and since we were reaching the end of the shop's roll...
 I couldn't resist cutting a piece for him.
-I also chose to make the neckline in black ribbing to echo the pattern.
+I also chose to make the neckline in black ribbing to match the pattern.

 In the seamstress's or tailor's basket